Title

 Issues Presented to the Supreme Court

-Petitioners raised three principal issues: (I) whether the Court of Appeals gravely abused its discretion in finding denial of due process; (II) whether the Court of Appeals erred in applying RA 4670 strictly in committee composition; and (III) whether the Court of Appeals erred in dismissing the appeal and affirming the RTC decision.
-The Supreme Court treated these as one core question: whether the private respondents were denied due process.
+The petitioners raised three principal issues: whether the Court of Appeals gravely abused its discretion in holding that the respondents were denied due process; whether the appellate court erred in strictly applying R.A.
+No. 4670 to the composition of the investigating committee; and whether the Court of Appeals committed grave abuse in dismissing the appeal and affirming the trial court's decision.
+The Court distilled these into a single controlling question: whether the respondents were denied due process of law in the administrative proceedings.

 ...continue reading